The Solution

 Health Needs: Prevention and Management

-The health needs of this population relate particularly to primary and secondary prevention (i.e. preventing the onset of illness or preventing progression of long-term conditions) as well as management of self-limiting conditions (e.g. mild infectious disease, low-level musculoskeletal issues, sexually transmitted infections, higher HIV prevalence, higher levels of substance misuse (including problem drinking in those who drink alcohol) lower screening uptake and a higher burden of common mental health issues, diabetes, and cardiovascular disease.
+The health needs of this population relate particularly to primary and secondary prevention (i.e. preventing the onset of illness or preventing progression of long-term conditions) as well as management of self-limiting conditions (e.g. mild infectious disease, low-level musculoskeletal issues, common mental health issues, diabetes, and cardiovascular disease.

 Icon health and safety